yaw277/slire/README.md

 This approach obviously also allows you to have transactions that span multiple repositories - just create session-aware instances from different MongoDB repositories using the same session and all their operations will participate in the same transaction.

-Finally, for the end of this quick tour, let's look at how `SmartRepo` steps aside when we have to deal with more advanced operations that we cannot reasonably represent in a DB-agnostic interface.
+Finally, for the end of this quick tour, let's look at how Slire steps aside when we have to deal with more advanced operations that we cannot reasonably represent in a DB-agnostic interface.
 For demonstration purposes let's imagine a fictional "client-side stored procedure" that determines the top expenses per category given an organization and currency: